 Protruding gracefully from the deep blue sea, the Needles on the Isle of Wight is the island’s most iconic attraction.
 These bright white chalk stacks located off the west coast of the island draw huge crowds, especially in the summer months.
 If you’re planning a summer getaway to the Isle of Wight, here are some guidelines to help you stay safe at the Needles and avoid problems such as slips, trips and falls.

-Staying safe at the Needles on the Isle of Wight
+Safety precautions to take when visiting the Needles on the Isle of Wight

 The Needles is a great family-friendly day out and offers so much more than just amazing views of the island and the surrounding seas.
 There is so much to do and see and plenty to occupy visitors of all ages, from the famous chair-lift and carousels, to a 4D cinema and Jurassic Golf.